dtedesco1/autovideos/README.md

 - Text-to-audio for voiceover
 - Some library creates a video (MVP can just be a slideshow of voicover over the appropriate images)
 - Uploaded via YouTube API

+# In progress! #
+*We're still figuring this out and the scripts won't likely work at this point.*

+# Contribute #
+We need your help!
+How?
+Make a script or two better and then issue a pull request.
+If you want some guidance, check out the ideas in our Issues page.